jvoosten/ntrace/README.md

 Ntrace is a small library to enable tracing and debugging of your code at the same time.
 In other words, it allows you to see which functions are called in which order, and also print debug information in between.
-It formats the output so that the call trace is easy to follow.
+The output is formatted so that the call trace is easy to follow.

 The library allows you to divide your code into modules and set the debug-level per module, thus only generating output for the parts you are interested in without having to insert/remove the debugging code all the time.

-To minimize its impact on performance, it is possible to completely disable tracing and debugging for your final release binaries.
+To minimize impact on performance it uses a separate thread to write the output.
+Using macros it is also possible to eliminate most (if not all) debugging for your release builds.

 # Features